sweetchipsw/sweetmon2/README.md

 ## API

-Sweetmon2 supports APIs to interact with your fuzzer.
+Sweetmon2 supports APIs to interact with your fuzzer and Sweetmon2.
+There are two type of APIs one is user API which is way to interact with your fuzzer and Sweetmon.
+It supports saving fuzzer or uploading crashes and logs to server.
+The other one is server API which can getting the information of your fuzzer status or creating new fuzzer instance on your Sweetmon2.

 To get more informations, check this [API Documentations](https://github.com/sweetchipsw/sweetmon2/blob/master/API_DOCS.md).